ArctosDB/documentation-wiki/_how_to/add-loan-items.markdown

 [Add to Current update request](https://github.com/ArctosDB/documentation-wiki/issues/186)

 [//]: #[Request an Update to this How To](https://github.com/ArctosDB/documentation-wiki/issues/new?assignees=&labels=How+To+Update&template=how-to-update.md&title=How+To+%5Badd+title%5D+update)

-# How To Add Items to an Object Loan

 Object loans are "standard" loans that record the loan of catalog record parts.